Click here to access this elearning course for £10+VAT per user. To see other elearning that we have available, click here.

 Cost

-Access to the online learning costs just £2.99+VAT per user for subscribing organisations – the Designated Safeguarding Lead can agree access through their console.
+Access to the online learning costs just £2.99+VAT per user for subscribing organisations – the designated safeguarding Lead can agree to access through their console.

-With over 50 years of experience in child protection work and through working closely with Designated Safeguarding Leads, online learning from safeguarding network is built by practitioners who have learnt how to use elearning software.
-This is in contrast to elearning providers who have built courses through liaising with subject matter experts.
-Our e-learning reflects current practice, legislation and statutory guidance and is influenced by our daily experiences in keeping children and young people safe.
-Find out more about the team behind safeguarding network.
+With over 50 years of experience in child protection work, and through working closely with designated safeguarding leads, online learning from Safeguarding Network is built by practitioners who have learned how to use e-learning software.
+This is in contrast to e-learning providers who have built courses through liaising with subject matter experts.
+Our e-learning reflects current practice, legislation and statutory guidance, and is influenced by our daily experiences in keeping children and young people safe.
+Find out more about the team behind Safeguarding Network.